13 min read

 This means writing prompts that eliminate ambiguity, close off plausible wrong interpretations, and provide the right context at the right position in the token sequence.
 It's part technical skill, part communication craft — and it improves with practice on real problems, not by memorising technique taxonomies.

 Start with the clearest possible statement of what you want.
 Then remove every word that isn't doing work.
 Add back what the model needs to understand your domain.
 Test systematically.
 Iterate.
-That's prompt engineering in 2025 — less magic, more engineering, more valuable than ever.
+That's prompt engineering in 2026 — less magic, more collaboration, and with the newest models, more valuable than ever.

 Frequently Asked Questions